GENEVA

 A beautiful and liveable city

-What is striking when walking in Geneva is the human size of the city as well as the omnipresence of nature.
-Sustainable initiatives such as the location of Switzerland’s second largest solar power plant on the site of the Palexpo conference centre, easy rail access to the destination from major European cities, and an efficient and fast public transportation systems, aim to make the destination more sustainable.
+What is striking when walking in Geneva is the human size of the destination as well as the omnipresence of nature.
+Sustainable initiatives such as the location of Switzerland’s second largest solar power plant on the site of the Palexpo conference centre, easy rail access to the destination from major European cities, and an efficient and fast public transportation system, free of charge for people staying in a hotel in Geneva, aim to make the destination more sustainable.

 Geneva Convention Bureau: your independent door opener to the city